ardaku/whisk/README.md

 #### Simple and fast async channels
 Whisk provides oneshot-rendezvous and spsc channels that can be used to implement futures, streams, notifiers, and actors.
+Whisk is purposely kept small, implemented in under 500 lines of code - and also works on `no_std`!

 ## MSRV
 Whisk targets Rust 1.59.0 and later.